-a) Ecodesign requirements on (so far non-energy smart) appliances
+a) Ecodesign minimum requirements on (so far non-energy smart) appliances

-A potential Ecodesign Regulation could be adopted for all appliances in scope to implement energy smart functionalities, it is probably the most ambitious policy approach.
-It has several implications.
+A potential Ecodesign Regulation could be adopted for all appliances in scope to implement energy smart functionalities as a mandatory requirement, which is probably the most ambitious policy approach.
+It has however several implications.

-As a point of reference, Ecodesign and Energy Labelling are traditionally based on the least life cycle costs of a product or product group.
-Buying an Ecodesign-conform product or a product with a high energy efficiency class on the label will have a proven positive energy cost impact for the users of the products.
-This is not the case for energy smart appliances, because the enabling of the energy smart functionality does not necessarily lead to operating cost savings for the appliance, as these are dependent on the financial remuneration provided through the tariff structures or though contractual arrangements with energy service providers, such as aggregators and network operators.
-Thus, the main part of the benefits will only occur for the users, when they enter such contractual arrangements.
+As a point of reference, Ecodesign implementing measures are traditionally based on the least life cycle costs of a product or product group.
+Buying an Ecodesign-conform product will have a proven positive energy cost impact for the users of the products.
+This is not the case for energy smart appliances, because the enabling of the energy smart functionality does not necessarily lead to operating cost savings for the appliance, as these typically are dependent on the financial remuneration provided through the tariff structures or through contractual arrangements with energy service providers, such as aggregators and network operators.
+Thus, the main part of the benefits will typically only occur for the users, when they enter such contractual arrangements.

-On the other hand, an Ecodesign requirement, which would require an appliance to provide energy smart-functionalities would typically have an immediate increase in the purchasing cost.
-However, the mandatory ecodesign requirement would create a very large market with substantially reduced costs of the energy smart functionality and interoperability for the individual appliance resulting a very low or zero increase in purchase price.
+On the other hand, an Ecodesign requirement, which would require an appliance to provide energy smart functionalities, would typically have an immediate increase in the purchasing cost.
+However, the mandatory Ecodesign requirement would create a very large market and - after a period of time - with substantially reduced costs of the energy smart functionality and interoperability for the individual appliance resulting a very low or zero increase in purchase price.

-At the same time, it can be expected that many of the appliances covered would never be used for demand side management, which means that the additional manufacturing and purchasing costs may never be off-set for the consumer and in macro-economic terms.
+At the same time, it can be expected that many of the appliances covered would never be used for demand side management, which means that the additional manufacturing costs and resource consumption may never be off-set in macro-economic terms.

-Some stakeholders indicated that mandatory ecodesign requirements are needed in order to guarantee the wide penetration of energy smart products in EU and to ensure a higher economic value for the whole energy system.
+Some stakeholders indicated that mandatory Ecodesign requirements are needed in order to guarantee the wide penetration of energy smart products in EU and to ensure a higher economic value for the whole energy system.
 Furthermore, for the types of appliances (e.g. household appliances) with a relatively low impact, penetration should be high in order to obtain substantial flexibility.